Advertiser Disclosure

 1. Haleakala National Park Fee

-Since the Pools at ‘Ohe’o is part of the Haleakala National Park, the fee you pay here will also get you into the Haleakala Summit (and vice versa, so save your receipt).
+Since the Pools at ‘Ohe’o is part of the Haleakala National Park, the fee you pay here also gets you into the Haleakala Summit (and vice versa, so save your receipt).
 Admission to the entire park is $15 for a 3-day pass, so plan your trips to both areas accordingly.

 2. Costco Trip